 This is the dog breeding guide to read before you start breeding dogs.

-Yep, I’ll just give you reliable and honest dog breeding questions to consider before breeding a dog so you can avoid the common dog breeding problems that all too often beset beginners!
+But there are certainly some dog breeding questions to consider before breeding a dog so you can avoid the common welfare and dog breeding problems that all too often beset beginners.

-Yes, including the devastating mistakes people make starting out that could have been avoided if they’d known what I’m about to tell you beforehand!
+Including the devastating mistakes people make starting out as a breeder that could have been avoided if they’d known what I’m about to tell you beforehand!

 Dog Breeding Guide to Starting Out